jxchen26/Connect4-Minimax-/README.md

 # About the Program

-The minimax alorigthm has a pratical search depth of 5, and the AI can play at a easy to moderate level.
+The minimax alorigthm has a practical search depth of 5, and the AI can play at a easy to moderate level.
 At search depth of 5, it takes about 5 to 7 seconds to compute a move (when there are still 7 columes available), while a search depth of 6 takes about 20 to 30 seconds to compute a move.

 In addition, the current set of heuristics fails to account for "almost pointless moves" such as filling up a 3 in a row that leads to no where.
 This is due to the fact a score is not given to a move base on its surrounding empty slots.